o3de/o3de.org/content/docs/userguide/vr/configuring.md

 ---
-description: ' Use the &project-configurator; to add the Virtual Reality Gem(s) to enable support for head-mounted display (HMD) in your project. '
+description: ' Use the Project Configurator to add the Virtual Reality Gem(s) to enable support for head-mounted display (HMD) in your project. '
 title: Configuring your Project for Virtual Reality
 ---